 Before we go any further with this essential oil, I feel like I have to tell you—carrot seed essential oil stinks.
 Like really stinks.

 So why in the world would I recommend this one?
-It’s good for your skin.
-So, it’s worth the funky smell.
+It’s good for your skin and worth the funky smell.

 Carrot seed essential oil stimulates circulation, giving your skin a healthy glow.

 It’s most often used as an anti-aging essential oil.
-Traditionally, carrot seed essential oil is credited for being skin regenerating, toning, and healing.
+Traditionally, carrot seed essential oil is credited as skin regenerating, toning, and healing.